margaretmf/margaretmf.github.io/teaching.md

 However long this pig might live,
 We're positive he'd never give
 Even the smallest bit of fun
-Or happiness to anyone.
+Or happienss to anyone.
 So what we do in cases such
 As this, we use the gentle touch,
-ANd carefully we take the brat
+And carefully we take the brat
 And turn him into something that
 Will give great pleasure to us all -
 A doll, for instance, or a ball,